flimflam-austin/hugo-cms-test/content/quick_reads/20200514-number-two-and-covid-19/index.md

       about how children & young adults can safely return to school.
     _key: 3dacc7d62eea
   - order: 2
+    useCheckmark: false
     body: >-
       ## Wait.
 What?

-      * Scientists track _viral shedding_: how & when a sick person spreads the
+      * Scientists track_viral shedding_: how & when a sick person spreads the
       virus & level of contagion in different scenarios.

       * Genetic evidence of SARS-CoV-2 (virus that causes COVID-19) is present